vectrix-space/sync/readme.md

 > This project is experimental and not considered stable for production yet.

-Provides thread-safe utilities for highly concurrent scenarios in Java.
+Provides thread-safe utilities for highly concurrent scenarios in Java 17+.

 * [Sync Collections](collections/readme.md)
 * [Sync Collections `fastutil`](collections-fastutil/readme.md)